A Note from the Chief of Police

 Every student, faculty, staff member and visitor has the individual responsibility to be aware of their personal safety, to utilize college resources, to make positive choices, and use common sense.
 Crimes, violations, hate crimes, suspicious persons or activity, and safety issues should be reported upon discovery.
 Please take the time to familiarize yourself with the emergency procedures and the important information in this document.
 Each semester, you will receive additional safety updates, timely warnings, and important information regarding safety on campus via email, flyers, TV monitors and other presentations.
-Thank you for choosing to do more at ACC.
+Thank you for choosing to Move Mountains at ACC.

 Chief of Police